 Studio photographers will appreciate that the Leica S2 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the S2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
+Both the S2 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The S2 was replaced by the Leica S Typ 006, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is the Leica S2 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.